 Att Pynta Natural Glazed Handcrafted Stoneware Vase (£26)

 John Lewis & Partners Round Water Hyacinth Basket (£28)

-Philippa Prinsloo, Partner and Design Manager of Homeware at John Lewis & Partners agrees that we are becoming more creative with our surroundings.
-“Our customers are embracing colour and pattern to deliver an eye-catching look for the new season.
-Mixing styles and pattern, the palette offers a freedom to express individuality and create a real personality for your rooms.
-Featuring the return of classical style icons including the slipper chair, the chaise longue and the pleated lampshade, this nostalgic nod provides a strong sense of welcoming.”
+Prinsloo agrees that we are becoming more creative with our surroundings: "Our customers are embracing colour and pattern to deliver an eye-catching look for the new season.
+Mixing styles and pattern, the palette offers the freedom to express individuality and create a real personality for your rooms.
+Featuring the return of classical style icons including the slipper chair, the chaise longue and the pleated lampshade, this nostalgic nod provides a strong sense of welcoming."

 Att Pynta Blanca Yin/Yang Linen Sofa from (£1995)

 Anthropologie Peacock Mirror (£398)